Florida orders vote recount in Senate, governor races

 "We believe when every legal ballot is counted we'll win this election," Nelson said in a statement.

-Scott urged every sheriff in the state to watch for any violations during the recount process as outlined in Florida law, and take appropriate actions.
+In the gubernatorial contest, Republican Ron DeSantis' lead over Democrat Andrew Gillum winnowed to about 33,700 votes, or 0.41 percent.

-"We will not let unethical liberals steal this election!"
-Scott wrote on Twitter.
+DeSantis said in a video statement that the results were "clear and unambiguous, just as they were on election night," and that he was honored by the trust Floridians placed in him.

-In the gubernatorial contest, unofficial results showed Republican Ron DeSantis' lead over Democrat Andrew Gillum had slimmed to about 33,700 votes, or 0.41 percent.
+"It is important that everyone involved in the election process strictly adhere to the rule of law which is the foundation for our nation," DeSantis said.

 Accusations of fraud and lawsuits have emerged over the Florida contests in recent days, conjuring memories of the state's 2000 presidential vote recount.
 In that election, the winner of the White House hung in the balance for weeks before the U.S. Supreme Court stopped the counting and Republican George W. Bush triumphed over Democrat Al Gore.